Package Details: visual-studio-code-bin 1.121.0-1

 • What is the difference between this package and the one in the community repo?

 This is the official binary distribution from Microsoft.
 The one in the community repo is an unofficial build made from source.
-Beyond the license difference and branding, there are some proprietary features not available in the open source version.
+Beyond the licence difference and branding, there are some proprietary features not available in the open-source version.

 • There is a new version out, why is the package not updated?

-Please check this page before flagging as out-of-date.
-If there is no new version on that page, it's not yet released.
-A tag on Github is NOT a release!
-If you can see the new version on the updates page but the AUR package is still not updated, flag it and give it time.
-It's usually done within a day or two.
+This package depends on both the official tarball and files from GitHub.
+Please check this page AND this page before flagging as out-of-date.
+If the new version isn't on both pages, this package cannot be updated!
+If you can see the new version on both pages, but the AUR package is still not updated, flag it and give it time.
+It's usually done within hours.

 • I'm using an AUR helper (yay, yaourt etc.) and I can't install it.
 Why?